 A good place to start is by scheduling a home energy audit, which will help you identify any areas for improvement and see how you stack up against your neighbors.

-You may also want to look for LEED-certified contractors, designers, architects, real estate attorneys, and even brokers, says Bergman (who has been LEED certified since 2005).
+You may also want to look for LEED-accredited contractors, designers, architects, real estate attorneys, and even brokers, says Bergman (who has been LEED certified since 2005).

 When it comes to making specific renovation choices, it's all about being intentional.
 In a brownstone, for example, those can involve heating, cooling and water systems; replacing windows; or putting solar panels on your roof.
 (Solar energy use is on the rise in Brooklyn, according to the New York Times)